 We should then begin seeing the Annual Bluegrass die off within 2 weeks.

-Annual Bluegrass must be treated at the right time of the year, otherwise the herbicide will have no effect whatsoever in killing the weed.
+Annual Bluegrass must be treated at the right time of the year, otherwise the herbicide will have no effect whatsoever in eradicatiing the weed.

-We have explained that Annual Bluegrass begins germinating underground about a month before winter, and that Annual Bluegrass herbicide acts on the roots of the weed, also underground.
+We have explained that Annual Bluegrass begins germinating underground about a month or more before winter arrives, and that Annual Bluegrass herbicide acts on the roots of the weed, also underground.

-With this in mind, Annual Bluegrass is best and most easily killed in the month prior to winter arriving, pre-emergent and before we can even see the weed.
-Past this time and we can still kill Annual Bluegrass in the first one to two months of winter.
+With this in mind, Annual Bluegrass is best and most easily treated in the month prior to winter arriving, pre-emergent and before we can even see the weed.
+Past this time and we can still control Annual Bluegrass in the first one to two months of winter.

-If we missed the window to kill Annual Bluegrass in early winter or just prior to winter, or even mid-winter, then do not attempt treatments, it will only waste our money.
+If we missed the window to treat Annual Bluegrass in early winter or just prior to winter, or even mid-winter, then do not attempt treatments, it will only waste our money.

-Mark down in your diary for next year to kill the Annual Bluegrass one month before the next winter is due to set in.
+Mark down in your diary for next year to treat the Annual Bluegrass one month before the next winter is due to set in.

 Because if we had Annual Bluegrass in our Saint Augustine lawn this year, its a guarantee it will be worse next year, and so it must be planned for and treated properly.